ericwj/PsSecDrv/README.md

 ## What's the status?
 Making it run the first time completely flawless in a way that is convenient was an interesting undertaking so far and isn't finished yet.

+## Is it safe?
+No.

+No windows dressing, no excuses.
+It's not safe.
+(Yes, typo.
+No, I won't fix ;)

+But we want to play games, right?
+Even old games.

+I recommend you setup your computer to dual boot.
+For example using VHD boot.
+And use a Windows Insider Preview build to do that completely legally.

+And then use SECDRV (and this script) only on that Windows installation meant only for gaming, where you never use your credit card and never edit your security info and which ideally also doesn't have access to the hard disks partitions you use for your other Windows installation.

+But really, whatever you do, it's up to you and your responsibility to bear the consequences if something goes wrong.

+That said, you can use this script to install SECDRV and be quite sure it won't open back doors on your computer apart from running SECDRV.sys itself (which is a back door itself, and I hate to say I told you so).

 ## How does it work?
 The instructions below perform the following tasks.